geospace-code/georinex/README.md

 Read location from NetCDF4 / HDF5 file can be accomplished in a few ways:

-* using `PlotRXlocation.py` script, which loads and plots all RINEX and .nc files in a directory
+* using `georinex_loc` script, which loads and plots all RINEX and .nc files in a directory
 * using `xarray`
   ```python
   obs = xarray.open_dataset('my.nc)